waaq151/BMAD-METHOD-Codebuddy/src/modules/bmm/docs/faq.md

 All BMM docs use valid Mermaid syntax that should render in GitHub, VS Code, and most IDEs.

-### Q: Can I use BMM with GitHub Copilot / Cursor / other AI tools?
+### Q: Can I use BMM with GitHub Copilot / Codebuddy / Cursor / other AI tools?

 **A:** Yes!
 BMM is complementary.
 BMM handles: